christopherread/Obvs/README.md

 Features:

+* Leverage the power of messaging and RX to quickly construct a system of decoupled microservices
+* Add new services and message contracts with an absolutely minimum amount of code
 * Simple RX based interfaces for doing pub/sub
 * Convention based messaging over topics/queues per service
 * Multiplexing of multiple message types over single topics/queues